Please remember when choosing a breeder the color of a dog should not be the focus. The overall health and longevity should be foremost.

 4. L-carnitine some dog lines are not producing and this contributing to Dcm .
 The L-carnitine is an important nutrient that acts as a transport for fatty acids, essential for the cellular production of energy.
 Deficiency of this nutrient can contribute a variety of health problems for animals; most significantly, the association with heart disease (cardiomyopathy) in dogs.

 It has been said.
 At this point in time, we have ideas about the contributors to DCM in dogs, and you likely do too.
+Currently 2020 studies are showing DCM is likely multifactorial, resulting from a combination of dietary, metabolic, and genetic factors.
 However, speculation on such a serious disease may cause radical shifts in feeding practices that are not based on scientific evidence and may do more harm than good.
 As the FDA said “DCM in dogs is a complex scientific issue that may involve multiple factors.”Approximately 42% of dogs with DCM had a history of allergies or sensitivities to an environmental allergen and/or food that was manifested as dermatitis, otitis, or gastrointestinal disease.”These dogs were already predisposed to health problems.
 There may be a link that those Goldens studied may not have been able to absorb properly.

 At this time we leave it up to the buyers to decide there choice of food.
 We don't sponsor any dog food companies.

 All breeding dogs are tested to prevent there offspring from being on medication for life.
 These hormones control the rate at which cells burn fuels from food to make energy.
 Thyroid hormones are important because they help dogs' bones grow and develop, and they also play a role in the development of the brain and nervous system.